nccgroup/zipdefrag/README.md

-Once upon a time, dear reader, on a dark and stormy night, your faithful author stumbled upon a perplexing and mysterious situation - a system where the only thing preventing chip off memory analysis and reversing was an unknokwn proprietary file system breaking existing tools for memory extraction.
+Once upon a time, dear reader, on a dark and stormy night, your faithful author stumbled upon a perplexing and mysterious situation - a system where the only thing preventing chip off memory analysis and reversing was an unknown fragmented proprietary file system in conjunction with compression due to the use of embedded Java reducing the effectiveness of existing tools for file carving.

 Some ad hoc solution might have been cobbled together at the time by manually concatenating chunks that looked like they fitted together with a bit of hideous python console work and ugly ad hoc bash scripting.
 It was Good Enough, but Time Intensive.

-This case was particularly puzzling - an embedded Java system was involved, and while extracting plain uncompressed data in chip-off analysis is a fairly humdrum job in the day of a hardware hacker, compression poses significant problems when pieces of it are littered just everywhere in an irrational and displeasing manner.
+While extracting plain uncompressed data in chip-off analysis is a fairly humdrum job in the day of a hardware hacker, compression poses significant problems when pieces of it are littered just everywhere in an irrational and displeasing manner, even when no real other protections are in place against extraction.

 ## But surely there must be a better way?